Blue Suck Falls

 Hike to Blue Suck Falls after a heavy rainfall or during spring for a better view with higher water levels.

 Take your camping gear or rent a cabin to stay a while.
 The park offers fishing, swimming, and horseback riding.
-Pick up some tasty and healthy provisions at Cool Springs Market before hitting I-64 W.
+Pick up some tasty provisions at Cattlemen's Market before hitting I-64 W.